-To make this battle feature/kanban focused we have compiled a quick comparison table of all tools side by side.
+To make this battle feature/kanban focused we have compiled a quick comparison table of all tools side by side which we treat as best software for Kanban.
 For more details, pros and cons read about each tool below.

 |Teamhood||Asana||Trello||Monday||Kanbanize||MS Project||Wrike||Jira||Eylean Board||Kanban Tool||Leankit||MS Planner||Redmine||Miro||Youtrack||Ayoa||Scrumwise||Swift Kanban||Kanbanflow||Taskworld|